 - Warner Bros. in its dispute with Charlie Sheen for his termination from “Two and a Half Men.”
 Mr. Sheen brought claims against Warner Bros. totaling $100 million for breach of contract, wrongful termination and unlawful retaliation.
 The Munger Tolles employment team tackled the numerous employment law issues involved, successfully compelling the matter to arbitration and then through settlement.

-- Wells Fargo, Bank of America, Merrill Lynch and Pierce, Fenner & Smith in obtaining a dismissal of two so-called “forced patronage” class actions in U.S. District Court of the Central District of California, which involved claims seeking to invalidate requirements by these securities companies that their employees use the trading arm of the employer.
+- Wells Fargo, Bank of America, Merrill Lynch and Pierce, Fenner & Smith in obtaining a dismissal of two so-called “forced patronage” class actions in U.S. District Court for the Central District of California, which involved claims seeking to invalidate requirements by these securities companies that their employees use the trading arm of the employer.
 The U.S. Court of Appeals for the Ninth Circuit affirmed in 2013.

 - Raytheon in obtaining summary judgment against a quality engineer’s allegations that the company had violated the False Claims Act.
 The firm also obtained affirmance of the summary judgment from the Ninth Circuit.